HV Urban Renewal Plan

 Urban Renewal Finance

 Urban renewal does not increase permanent rate levy tax rates.
 When an urban renewal area (URA) is established, the assessed value within the URA boundary becomes the “frozen base” assessed value.
-As assessed value in the URA grows time, the difference between the total assessed value and the frozen base is considered “increment” assessed value.
+As the assessed value in the URA grows time, the difference between the total assessed value and the frozen base is considered “increment” assessed value.

 Urban Renewal Impact to Taxing Districts